sibeshkar/sibeshkar.github.io/content/notes/panini.md

 > "If the universe is generated by an algorithm, then observations of that universe, encoded as a dataset, are best predicted by the smallest executable archive of that dataset"

-The connection to Solomonoff induction helps explain why Panini's grammar has remained useful for over two millennia: by finding the shortest possible rule set that could generate Sanskrit, he wasn't just being clever with compression - he was discovering the true underlying structure of the language.
-Finding the most compressed representation of data (like Panini's grammar rules) isn't just an efficiency trick - it's mathematically optimal for prediction and understanding.
+The connection to Solomonoff induction helps explain why Pāṇini's grammar has remained useful for over two millennia: by finding the shortest possible rule set that could generate Sanskrit, he wasn't just being clever with compression - he was discovering the true underlying structure of the language.
+Finding the most compressed representation of data (like Pāṇini's grammar rules) isn't just an efficiency trick - it's mathematically optimal for prediction and understanding.

 This connection between compression and understanding has profound implications: